BDC Hamburger Icon

 Open row

-Digital payments transfer money from one account to another without the exchange of cash.
-For example, if you’ve ever used a credit card, mobile wallet, or app to pay for goods and services, you’ve made a digital payment.
-These payments can take place online and in-person.
+Digital payments transfer money electronically from one account to another, eliminating the need for cash or check.
+If you’ve ever used a mobile wallet or app to pay for a product or service, you’ve made a digital payment.
+Digital payments can be used at both brick-and-mortar and e-commerce stores.
+They are fast, secure and convenient payment options.

 TipBottom line